reveurmichael/machine_learning/Readme.md

     - image background
     - animation
     - transition
+- For each of those different feature
+    - create a seperate GitHub repository
+    - therefore, you end up with multiple `remote`s on your local repository
-- Send the url of your reveal.js website to the WeChat group when you finish.
+- Send the URLs of your reveal.js websites to the WeChat group when you finish.

 ##### Pro tips